Planning on renting a car in Montenegro? Here is everything you need to know before hiring a car and driving in Montenegro.

 In an easy case scenario, there will be a parking attendant who will collect the parking fee (mostly in larger gated parking lots).

 However, I had a very strange parking experience in Herceg Novi.
 As there was no ticket machine around, I asked a local where to pay for parking.
 They explained that I must get those ticket(s) in a shop (mini-market of some sort) nearby parking lot and display them under the window.

-If you are travelling in summer (June, July, and August), expect heavy traffic on the Adriatic sea coastal road and Kotor Bay road.
-The heaviest traffic we have experienced was between Budva and Kotor, as well as between Kotor and Tivat.
+If you are traveling in summer (June, July, and August), expect heavy traffic on the Adriatic Sea coastal road and Kotor Bay road.
+The heaviest traffic we experienced was between Budva and Kotor, as well as between Kotor and Tivat.

-Unlike the coast, mountain roads in Durmitor, Prokletje, Skadar Lake, and Biogradska national parks are completely free of traffic which is fantastic as you can drive those twisty-roads stress-free.
+Unlike the coast, mountain roads in Durmitor, Prokletije, Skadar Lake, and Biogradska national parks are completely free of traffic which is fantastic as you can drive the twisty roads stress-free.

-Choosing accommodation with parking when staying in Kotor Bay and along the Adriatic sea coast
+Choose accommodation with parking when staying in Kotor Bay and along the Adriatic Sea coast

 If you are planning to spend some time in Kotor Bay or in Budva, Petrovac na Moru, or Sveti Stefan, make sure to book accommodation that includes parking.